dixiyao/dixiyao.github.io/content/projects.md

 Apart from source code for my papers, I would like to share some of my interesting projects I participated in.

 ## Open-source Software Framework
+[LLM for Academic Writing](https://github.com/dixiyao/LLM-Academic-Writing): This is a collection of helpful LLM tools I have found and developed.
+They leverage large generative models to improve academic writing.

 [Plato](https://github.com/TL-System/plato): A New Framework for Scalable Federated Learning Research.

 ## Extensions for Course Projects